 - Enhancing public image by promoting environmentally sound practices

-Marina owners and operators have a resource they can access 24/7 to assist in the certification process: The Clean Marina Classroom.
-This self-paced, online course includes details on recommended and mandatory practices of the Clean Marina Program.
-It includes photos and videos of best practices, nine units and a review of relevant laws and regulations.
-Most marina operators complete the course within a few weeks.
+Marina owners and operators now have an open resource they can access 24/7 to assist in the certification process: The Clean Marina Resource Guide (formerly the Clean Marina Classroom).
+This guide includes details on recommended and mandatory practices of the Clean Marina Program.
+It includes photos and videos of best management practices and a review of relevant laws and regulations.